aeCrae/alx-pre_course/0x01-git/README.md

 Jesus is Lord of all
-The siin coming king of glory
+The soon coming king of glory